Skip to main content

 Installation

-This guide walks you through installing the Lightning Enable payment gateway in your Xperience by Kentico e-commerce site.
+This guide walks you through installing the Lightning Enable checkout integration in your Xperience by Kentico e-commerce site.

 Prerequisites